generation-org/JS/JS-05 - Operators and Expressions/README.md

 Write a function that takes in a name and checks if the list has that name.
 It should return back a boolean - true/false.

 #### Part 3
 Write a function that takes in a list of names.
-This function should compare the list passed in to the `names` list you currently have.
+This function should compare the list taken in to the `names` list you currently have.
 The function should pass back an array with the names that are in both lists.